JCMexplains/writing-for-success-2023/textbook.md

 #### A Recording

 Name the primary contributors and list their role.
 Include the recording medium in brackets after the title.
-Then list the location and the label.
+Then list the label.

 > Smith, L. W. (Speaker).
 (1999). *Meditation and relaxation* \[CD\].
 New